deepaksood619/deepaksood619.github.io/docs/economics/accounting-for-finance/4-cash-flow-statements-cash-in-and-cash-out.md

 ## Time Value of Money (TVM)

+- Money is worth more today than in the future
 - Time value of money means that a sum of money is worth more now than the same sum of money in the future
 - This is because money can grow only through investing.
 An investment delayed is an opportunity lost
 - The formula for computing the time value of money considers the amount of money, its future value, the amount it can earn, and the time frame